NWKendall/goals/README.md

 ## Ideas

 - schedule
- - daily routine (checkbox)
+ - daily routine (checkbox) ✅
  - chores / things to do (checkbox)

+- include context
 - timer that will calculate productivity for the day

-- reset
+    - resets at end of day

-Date
+- Date

-activity    time    checkbox
-1
-2
-3
-4
-5
-6
-7

-score       %
+## Bugs
+- Mantra oiption has different styles ✅
+    - re format so options are in top left of screen, alligned left ✅

 slack pallette